kubernetes/website/content/en/blog/_posts/2022-07-13-gateway-api-in-beta.md

 We are excited to announce the v0.5.0 release of Gateway API.
 For the first time, several of our most important Gateway API resources are graduating to beta.
-Additional, we are starting a new initiative to explore how Gateway API can be used for mesh and introducing new experimental concepts such as URL rewrites.
+Additionally, we are starting a new initiative to explore how Gateway API can be used for mesh and introducing new experimental concepts such as URL rewrites.
 We'll cover all of this and more below.